 I am grateful to Paul-André Melliès and Shin-ya Katsumata for stimulating discussions and encouragements.
+Thanks are also due to anonymous reviewers and Phil Scott for their helpful comments on the manuscript.
 This paper is based on a talk given at the workshop on Traced Monoidal Categories, Network Algebras and Applications (TMCNAA) held at Wroclaw on July 2007.
 I thank the organizers and participants of the workshop for many helpful feedbacks.
 This work is partly supported by the Japanese Ministry of Education, Culture, Sports, Science and Technology, Grant-in-Aid for Young Scientists (B) 17700013.